 Shift from monitoring production to household consumption

 - Questions about household consumption of iodized salt were only added to major household surveys starting in the mid-1990s.
 And even then, not all countries had estimates based on household data.
-In the early to mid-1990s, many national estimates presented in UNICEF’s annual report The State of the World’s Children were based on extrapolations from iodized salt production figures.
+In the early to mid-1990s, many national estimates presented in ’s annual report The State of the World’s Children were based on extrapolations from iodized salt production figures.
 Since these estimates are not comparable to the current household consumption-based data, they cannot be used for trend analysis.

 Testing for iodine in household salt samples